dfuse-io/docs/content/guides/core-concepts/search-query-language.md

 ### Implicit `AND`

-Merely separating fields by a space imply an `AND` clause.
+Merely separating fields by a space implies an `AND` clause.
 Therefore:

 {{< highlight ruby >}}
 term1:value term2:"another value"